ls1955/ruby_on_rails_members_only/README.md

 ## Getting Started
 To try out the application, first `clone` the repo.

-Afterward, `cd` into the local repo and start the Rails server via the command `bin/rails s` (Assuming the Rails and Ruby had already been installed on your computer).
+Afterward, `cd` into the local repo, migrate the database via the command `bin/rails db:migrate`,

+and start the Rails server via the command `bin/rails s` (Assuming the Rails and Ruby had already been installed on your computer).

 Afterward, simply hop on to the browser and goto `localhost:3000` to view the homepage of the application.